 It’s no small secret that Buffalonians love to drink and they certainly love their beer.
 They also love to be around other beer drinkers while imbibing their favorite brew; a major reason as to why the Buffalo-Niagara region is teeming with exceptional beer bars that serve only the finest libations.

-From Buffalo and Niagara Falls to East Aurora and Williamsville, countless beery destinations await to serve you a frosty glass of the good stuff and even more are opening soon.
-Picking the right place to go can be tricky (who are we kidding, you should go to all of them), so let us help put your mind at ease and make your decision a little easier with our Ultimate Guide to Buffalo Beer Bars.
-What we have provided here is a hand-picked list of the bars that have their finger on the pulse of the world of beer both here and away.
+From Buffalo and Niagara Falls to East Aurora and Williamsville, countless beer destinations await to serve you a frosty glass of the good stuff and even more are opening soon.
+Picking the right place to go can be tricky (who are we kidding, you should go to all of them), so let us help put your mind at ease and make your decision a little easier with our guide to the most popular Buffalo beer bars.
+What we have provided here is a hand-picked list of the bars that have their finger on the pulse of the world of beer both here and away, in no particular order.

 There aren’t many more satisfying combinations in this world than beer and burgers.
 Thankfully for all of us, these are two things Allen Burger Venture, aka ABV, do very well.
-With 24 rotating taps of fresh craft beer, bourbon flights and dozens of unique dry-aged, grass-fed Angus beef burgers, including the Italian Sausage Burger and the Spanish Chorizo Burger, Allen’s ABV is one-stop shop for all of best Buffalo has to offer.
-They have a late night and takeout menus available.
+With over 20 rotating taps of fresh craft beer, bourbon flights and dozens of unique dry-aged, grass-fed Angus beef burgers, including the Italian Sausage Burger and the Spanish Chorizo Burger, Allen’s ABV is one-stop shop for all of best Buffalo has to offer.
+They also have late night and takeout menus available.

 Mr. Goodbar has been a staple of the Elmwood area since 1968, thanks to over 30 taps and a beer engine pouring micro and import cask-conditioned ales, as well as canned and bottled beer from around the world.
-Goodbar offers some of the area’s best chicken wings as well (don’t sleep on the tater tots), in addition to beer-centric events (like the annual Buffalo Cask Fest), live music most nights, open mic nights for both music and comedy and karaoke.
+Goodbar offers some of the area’s best chicken wings as well (don’t sleep on the tater tots), in addition to beer-centric events, live music most nights, open mic nights for both music and comedy and karaoke.
 You can also pretty much find drink specials any night of the week at Mr. Goodbar.

-Co-owners Mike Shatzel and Tony Martina resurrected Colter Bay, which was closed for one year, transforming it into a veritable ski lodge full of free-flowing craft beer from over 40 taps – 44 to be exact.
+Co-owners Mike Shatzel and Tony Martina resurrected Colter Bay, which was closed for one year, transforming it into a veritable ski lodge full of free-flowing craft beer from over 25 taps.
 Burnished gold bar stools and copper-accented architecture touches make for an inviting atmosphere in which to imbibe.
-And if you’re looking for a little grub to go along with a fresh pint, Colter Bay offers a full food menu, including the Elk Alley elk burger (you can also order food online and have it delivered via SkipTheDishes).
+And if you’re looking for a little grub to go along with a fresh pint, Colter Bay offers a full food menu, including the Elk Alley elk burger.

 Coles, a true Buffalo institution, has been serving the people of Buffalo for over 80 years.
 With over three dozen taps featuring a good mix of local and non-local brews, it’s no small secret why Coles has been a favorite neighborhood watering hole for so many years.
 Beyond the nearly unmatched beer selection, Coles is also a revered eatery, offering a wide variety of wings, sandwiches, and burgers.
 Come for the food, stay for the beer.